4.5.3. Joystick control

 Controller accepts an input from an analog joystick with voltage in 0-3 V range.
 Voltage in the equilibrium (central) position and voltage in minimum and maximum position can be set to any value from the working range, if the following condition holds: minimum position < central position < maximum position.
 Controller uses digital representation of joystick input values: 0 V corresponds to a value of 0 and 3.3 V corresponds to a value of 10000.

 To stop movement in the central position a DeadZone option is available, which is counted from the central position and measured in percent.
-Any joystick position inside deadzone leads to the stopping of the movement by the controller.
-A larger than deadzone deviation of the stick starts controller movement with the speed which is calculated from the deviation.
-One can reverse the joystick with a reverse flag which can be useful to keep “right joystick offset means movement to the right” correspondence for any physical orientation of the joystick and the stage.
+Any joystick position inside DeadZone leads to the stopping of the movement by the controller.
+A larger than DeadZone deviation of the stick starts controller movement with the speed which is calculated from the deviation.
+The DeadZone ranges are illustrated on the following picture.

 Movement speed has an exponential dependence on joystick deviation from the center.
 This enables one to reach high precision through small joystick shifts and high speed through large ones.
 Nonlinearity parameter (Exp factor) can be varied.
 If the nonlinearity parameter is zero, then the motor speed will linearly depend on joystick position.